 It caught everyone by surprise when Raspberry Pi Foundation launched Raspberry Pi 4 Model B on 24th June 2019 because from the interview with Eben Upton, by Tom’s Hardware, it should not come in 2019 🙂

-The overview: Black color text indicates no changes from Raspberry Pi 3 Model B+
+Black color text indicates no changes from Raspberry Pi 3 Model B+

 Picture tells a thousand words, while maintaining the PCB size and most of the components layout, Raspberry Pi design team had again amazed us by squeezing many upgrades that we anticipate for so long.

-Many would agree with me, we will choose the latest SDRAM technology and highest RAM size when we want to get a laptop or smartphone.
+Many would agree with me, we will choose the latest SDRAM technology and biggest RAM size when we want to get a laptop or smartphone.
 It applied to getting the single board computer too, but Raspberry Pi has been using DDR2, century old technology, and maximum capacity of 1GB since Raspberry Pi 2 up until Raspberry Pi 3B+.
 Many projects have seen constraints due to the RAM speed and size.
-Well, Raspberry Pi 4 Model B solves both these wishes.
+Well, Raspberry Pi 4 Model B fulfill both these wishes.
 It offers not a jump to DDR3, but double upgrades to DDR4.
 Raspberry Pi 4 Model B comes with DDR4 RAM which offers lower operating voltage at 1.2V vs 1.8V on DDR2, and faster data access of 2133 to 3122 Mt/s (Megatransfer per second).
 With DDR4 SDRAM, Raspberry Pi 4 B will run faster even if the RAM remains at 1GB 🙂 But, it does not stop there, Raspberry Pi 4B comes with 3 RAM size variants.
-The standard basic board begins at 1GB, if you are using it as a media player, edge computing or browsing the Internet with multiple tab, there are 2GB and 4GB choice for you 🙂 So now, you don’t have excuses that Raspberry Pi does not have high speed and enough RAM!
+The standard basic board begins at 1GB, if you are using it as a media player, edge computing or browsing the Internet with multiple tab, there are 2GB and 4GB choice for you 🙂 So now, you don’t have excuses that Raspberry Pi does not have high speed or enough RAM!

 2. Boosting Processor Performance with Cortex-A72 instead of Cortex-A53